JeffGoderie/delftswa.github.io/chapters/tribler/index.md

 ##Development-crucial stakeholders

 #####Acquirers
 Tribler has been in the hands of the TU Delft P2P group for the last nine years.
-The Tribler project leader is Johan Pouwelse, a professor at the TU Delft.
+The Tribler project leader is Johan Pouwelse, a professor at the TU Delft, who is also the main researcher of the Tribler project.
 The other project managers are Henk Sips and Dick Epema, both also professors at the TU Delft.
 These people can be considered acquirers of Tribler.

 Tribler has received several million Euro's funding from the European union.
 Also, the Dutch technology foundation STW was providing additional funding for Tribler until mid 2009.
 Therefore the European Union and STW are also acquirer stakeholders of Tribler.